Day 1 UK - Washington DC

 You'll get to know Philadelphia a little better on this morning's sightseeing tour.
 As the birthplace of America, the city is home to no fewer than 67 National Historic Landmarks.
 Stroll along the cobbled streets of Society Hill, where in 1776, the Declaration of Independence was signed.
 You'll also see UNESCO-listed Independence Hall, where the declaration, as well as the United States Constitution, were debated and adopted, and the Liberty Bell.
 Other highlights include the US Mint and Betsy Ross House, where the first American flag is said to have been made.

 With so much to see and do, your free afternoon is sure to fly by as you make your own discoveries.
 The city has a thriving arts culture, so maybe head to Benjamin Franklin Parkway with its monumental fountains, plazas and a host of museums, including the Philadelphia Museum of Art.
 Here, fans of the 'Rocky' movies, in which Sylvester Stallone played boxer Rocky Balboa, can have their photo taken with a statue of the 'Italian Stallion', created for Rocky III.
-A must is to then recreate the boxer's famous run up the museum steps and his raised-arms salute.
+A must then is to recreate the boxer's famous run up the museum steps and his raised-arms salute.

-Day 6 Philadelphia - New York
+Day 6 New York

 Your hotel is located in Midtown Manhattan, close to Grand Central Terminal, so after you've settled in, why not head out and explore.
 Also referred to as Grand Central Station, this is so much more than a rail terminal - you can shop here, admire its famous ornate ceiling, and maybe eat at its famous Oyster Bar.